Baseball programs guide

 Divisions

-Our divisions are:
+Our current divisions for baseball-competition purposes are:

 These divisions align with common transition points or steps in the development of young baseball players, corresponding with changes in physical maturity, athletic ability, baseball skill, field sizes, and game rules.

-The term “playing age” means a player’s age as of a date certain and may differ from a player’s calendar age.
-We compute at least two playing ages for each player in our organization: one as of April 30 and another as of September 1.
 We use these playing ages to determine a player’s age eligibility for league, tournament, or interscholastic competition, as well as for participation in our training programs, camps, and clinics.

 With the approval of our coaches and director of baseball operations, we may allow a player to compete at a playing age higher than his computed playing age (known as “playing up”), but never at a lower playing age.
-For example, in a 12U Division program for players of the 12U and 11U playing ages, we might allow participation by a 10U player, but would never permit a 13U player to do so.
-We have a strong preference, however, for players to compete within their normal age divisions and generally will only approve requests to “play up” under extraordinary circumstances.

 As an organization, we welcome players who have a playing age of at least six years by April 30 of a given year but not more than eighteen years by September 1 of a given year.
 This means, for example, that a player who turns nineteen years of age on September 2 or later of a given year would still be age-eligible for high school play, but one who has reached age nineteen on or before September 1 would be ineligible.